superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Luminoth         | 0.340084 | Moth-like creature with glowing wings and antenna              | Dense forests and jungles with bioluminescent flora | Emits soothing light patterns to communicate and attract prey |
 | Living Graffiti  | 0.330587 | Two-dimensional, colorful creature that inhabits flat surfaces | Urban areas, particularly walls and billboards      | Shapeshifts to blend with surroundings and absorbs pigments   |

-As you can see, the results contain monsters that satisfy all criteria at once.
+Et voila!
+This time, every one of our returned monsters possesses all three attributes at once!
+What an improvement.

-Let's try another query.
+Let's see if we can replicate.
+We'll try another query.

 ```python
 query = {